 - Fellow of the Royal Society of Arts (FRSA)

 In no particular order, I like… Redbush tea, the natural world, books, cosy spaces, bouldering, music, walking, adventures, good conversations, camping, warm sunny fields, Nightjars, Devon, the sea, and connecting with people.
-Beyond Europe, I’ve travelled to, or lived/worked/researched in: Japan, Myanmar, India, Kenya, Zambia South Africa, Rwanda, Uganda, Ghana, Sierra Leone, Mexico, Guatemala, Belize, Jordan and Lebanon.
-When I travel, I love being reminded that there are infinite ways to achieve a goal.
-Difference is good.
+I’ve lived/worked/travelled/researched in: Japan, Myanmar, India, Kenya, Zambia South Africa, Rwanda, Uganda, Ghana, Sierra Leone, Mexico, Guatemala, Belize, Jordan and Lebanon.

 What other people say…